Course Descriptions

 NAVAJO II

-NAVA 1120 is a continuation of NAVA 1110 and builds on those concepts.
-This course continues to focus on the development of all four language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
-The goal of this course is to develop Navajo language skills to be able to communicate at a novice level (high).
-The course will use a communicative approach for students to learn about the fundamentals of conversation, vocabulary, and grammar.
+NAVA 1120 is a continuation of NAVA 1110 and builds on the concepts introduced there.
+This course continues to focus on the development of all four key language skills (speaking, listening, reading, and writing), with an emphasis on listening and speaking.
+The course will use a communicative approach to help students learn about the fundamentals of conversation, vocabulary, and grammar.
+The goal of this course is to develop Navajo language skills to the point that students are able to communicate at a novice level (high beginner competency level).

 Pre-requisite: